banner

 🧠 Practical Usage Suggestions#

-The suggested steps for intelligence gathering are as follows:
+The suggested steps for intelligence collection are as follows:

-1. Personnel Profiling Analysis: Use hunter.io to obtain corporate emails → Combine with intelx.io to check data leak records
+1. Personnel Profiling Analysis: Use hunter.io to obtain corporate email → Combine with intelx.io to check data leak records

 2. Asset Discovery: Search corporate public hosts using fofa.info, shodan.io, netlas.io, etc.